pygpcca.GPCCA¶

 Crisp clustering using G-PCCA.

-Number of clusters (macrostates) to group the n microstates into.
+Optimal number of clusters or macrostates to group the n microstates into.

-Ordered top left part of shape (m, m) of the real Schur matrix of P.
+Ordered top left part of shape (n_m, n_m) of the real Schur matrix of \(P\).

-Array of shape (n, m) with m sorted Schur vectors in the columns.
+Array \(Q\) of shape (n, n_m) with n_m sorted Schur vectors in the columns.